cconover/wp-fragmention/README.md

-Fragmentions for WordPress
+WP Fragmention
 ===============

-Fragmentions for WordPress is a plugin to add Jonathan Neal's [Fragmentions script](https://github.com/chapmanu/fragmentions) to WordPress.
+WP Fragmention is a plugin to add Jonathan Neal's [Fragmentions script](https://github.com/chapmanu/fragmentions) to WordPress.